Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/cicd-microprofile.md

 ## Create a release pipeline

 An Azure Pipelines continuous release pipeline automatically triggers deployment to a target environment like Azure as soon as a build succeeds.
-You can create release pipelines for dev, test, staging, or production environments.
+You can create release pipelines for environments like dev, test, staging, or production.

 1. On your Azure DevOps project page, select **Azure Pipelines** > **Releases** in the left navigation.